 A week later my 6 week postpartum visit, my OBGYN recommended that I see a breast surgeon about the galactocele.
 I saw my breast surgeon a couple times throughout the 11 months I nursed Owen.
 During my initial visit, she explained the galactocele like this: when your milk comes in, it’s like blowing air into a surgical glove, but one of the fingers kinks, and the galactocele is the kinked off end of a finger.

 She didn’t see an issue with the galactocele.
 There’s no increased chance of cancer or anything like that with a galactocele.
-She did not recommend surgically removing it, especially since I was lactating.
+She did not recommend surgically removing it, because she doesn’t like to operate on lactating women.
 My surgeon explained that scarring is terrible after operating on a lactating breast, which is understandable.
 Her prognosis was that the milk cyst would dry up when I stopped nursing.
 And it did for the most part when I stopped nursing Owen at 11 months.
 However, I had to go back to her in the summer of 2016 because there was still some milk in the galactocele.
 She aspirated what she could.
 And within 6 months or so, the galactocele had softened so much that I could barely tell it was there.
 I continued to see my surgeon every 6 months for ultrasounds, and I even got a mammogram once.

 When I asked if it would come back with a second baby, she said it could or it couldn’t– there really wasn’t anyway of knowing.
 She didn’t recommend surgically removing it once I was done nursing because there would be scarring.
 I agreed because I still have a small scar from the needle biopsy, and I didn’t want a Frankenboob if it wasn’t absolutely necessary.